Cyber Security and Management (CSM)

 But this is just one way in which students on the course engage with industry.
 Further to this, you will have opportunities to visit and present at conferences, participate in specialist industrial trips and even receive mentoring/advice from industry in key stages of your work.

-Cyber Security Research Network
+Cyber Security Research at WMG

 You may be able to choose one elective from the list of elective modules.
 If you gain exemption from some of the compulsory modules because of prior experience or qualifications, then you may be able to choose more electives.